awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

 + [Step 4: Create and Test a Lambda Function](#Streams.Lambda.Tutorial.LambdaFunction)
 + [Step 5: Create and Test a Trigger](#Streams.Lambda.Tutorial.CreateTrigger)

-In this tutorial, you create an AWS Lambda trigger to process a stream from a DynamoDB table\.
+In this tutorial, you will create an AWS Lambda trigger to process a stream from a DynamoDB table\.

 The scenario for this tutorial is Woofer, a simple social network\.
 Woofer users communicate using *barks* \(short text messages\) that are sent to other Woofer users\.
 The following diagram shows the components and workflow for this application\.